Canadadry/NoneRegularMapGenerator/README.md

 ![point and link to their neighbour](screenshot6.png)

-First attempt for relaxing point => moving each point to the gravity center of its neighbour
+First attempt for relaxing point => moving each point to the gravity center of its neighbour, its called [laplacian smoothing](https://en.wikipedia.org/wiki/Laplacian_smoothing) but we should better use a more sofisticated approche as [this one](http://downloads.hindawi.com/journals/mpe/2015/435648.pdf)

 ![rexaling to center of gravity](screenshot7.png)